D4rkOnE/i3-dotfiles-NUC/README.md

 <BR />
 This repository contains my dotfiles in a .tar file which you can extract to your ~/.config folder.<BR />
 <BR />
 I also added a file called packages.txt containing all the packages I currently have installed.
 If I ever break my system it can be a useful list to have.
 You probably don't need all those packages.
+Picom is used for some eyecandy.
+Dunst is configured at the notification manager.

 # Important keyboard shortcuts